finn1y/CipherTool/README.md

 # CipherTool

+## About

 Command line interface gui tool for encrypting and decrypting files or standard input using several different ciphers

 Project by: Finn, JJ & James

+The repository is split into: a source code directory containing all the source code and make files to buld the project; a test suite to test the project, which also includes a continous integration bash script to be run on the project before committing to the repository and a binary folder which contains pre-built binaries for windows and linux systems.

 ## Help